Shagbark hickory is a medium-sized to large tree with a crown 2–4 times longer than broad and shaggy bark.

 The nuts are eaten by squirrels, mice, and deer.
 Squirrels also eat the buds.

 Like other hickories, its leaves are eaten by several species of large, showy moths.
-The largest caterpillar in North America is the hickory horned devil, which few people see until late in the season when the mature caterpillars descend from the tree's high canopy and come to earth to pupate.
+For example, the largest caterpillar in North America is the hickory horned devil, which few people see until late in the season when the mature caterpillars descend from the tree's high canopy and come to earth to pupate.